LydiaMT/reading-notes/README.md

 This a collection of my reading notes for CodeFellows.

 ### About Me
 I am passionate about the environment and sustainability.
 I practice and teach yoga.
 Animal Crossing New Horizons enthusiast!
+TYou can find more of my work on my [GitHub](https://github.com/LydiaMT)

 ### Growth Mindset
 In my words, the following are 3 reminders on how to maintain a growth mindset:
-* one
-* two
-* three

-### Next steps for homework:
-* Add 5 different features to this file: https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/basic-writing-and-formatting-syntax.
-Or...use the googles!
-Search markdown cheatsheet and see what comes up.
-* Add an intro with a link to my githup portfolio page https://github.com/LydiaMT
+1. Believe that intelligence isn't static.
+There's always room to grow and learn more.
+2. You are not genetically born with a finite amount of 'smartness'.
+3. **Beleving in yourself!** Even if you can't do something now, if you keep at it you will be able to do it *someday*.